Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/World Egg.md

 # Introduction

 ![[image156.png]]Lea Drittore, an occult scientist, discovered how to create ‘World Eggs.’
-These are mystical gems that [[feed]] on auras in their surroundings and then hatch into pocket dimensions inhabited by golems.
+These are mystical gems that [[Feed]] on auras in their surroundings and then hatch into pocket dimensions inhabited by golems.

 In her lab, Drittore only managed to create worlds that echo herself and the sterile environment, so she submitted an Egg to a local gem fair.
-She wants it to be bought and to experience the auras of many different people and places.
+She wants it to be bought and to experience the auras of [[many]] different people and places.
 Then she’ll get it back and explore the rich, complex artificial world that results: the ultimate goal of her research.

 # Hooks